Kids Free October in San Diego: Deals at the Zoo, Legoland, Seaworld, Etc

 Flight simulators, Apollo Command Modules, historic and military aircraft—what's not to love?
 And during October up to 2 kids get free admission with each adult.

-Speaking of the Aquarium, that's another place where up to 2 kids can get in free with each adult.
+Speaking of the water wildlife, here's another place where up to 2 kids can get in free with each adult.

 Stopping for dinner in Old Town?
 That stop could be at the Mexican restaurant voted most kid-friendly by San Diego Magazine readers.
 There's a free kids' meal for each paid adult meal; the mariachis are on the house, too.

-Up to two kids can get free admission with every paid adult ticket to San Diego's New Children's Museum.
+Score one free child admission with every paid adult ticket to San Diego's New Children's Museum.

 Ever feel tempted to take a ride on one of those graceful, peaceful boats from another age, pushed through calm waters by a dashing gondolier?
-It's not just a Valentine's Day thing; kids love these rides, too, and The Gondola Company is inviting each couple to bring up to 4 kids on their ride for free.
-Pack a picnic, and it can be cheaper than dinner out.
+It's not just a Valentine's Day thing; kids love these rides, too, and The Gondola Company is inviting up to four kids, ages 12 and under, to ride free with a paid cruise.

 For a complete list of all 100+ offers in the Kids Free October promotion, including many hotels and restaurants, check out the Kids Free San Diego website.